Struki84/exa/claude_search.md

 Make sure to add your `.env` file to your `.gitignore` file if you have one.

 ### 2. What is Claude tool use?
-Calude LLM can call a function you have defined in your code.
+Calude LLM can call a function you have defined in your code, this is called [tool calling](https://docs.anthropic.com/en/docs/build-with-claude/tool-use).
 To do this you first need to describe the function you want to call to Claude's LLM.
 You can do this by defining a description object of the format:

 ```json
 {